Trouble with “Tarzan”

 Beauty and the Beast marked a transition for Disney’s animation studio: the film featured a modern female protagonist, one who, rather than attending to household chores, prefers to educate herself through reading.
 By and large, these things are quite positive and a welcome change from the frankly ditzy Little Mermaid.

-The key message of the film is about people’s appearances versus their true natures—bracketed by Gaston, a good-looking creep, and the Beast, whose appearance is beastly, but who is actually good—which also feels spot on.
 The comic relief is good, the songs are good, its early integration of 3D CG is done well.
 Indeed, Beauty and the Beast was to become the mold for the studio’s films for the next decade with greater and lesser degrees of success.
-Arguably, we are still in this era.

-When it comes to the relationship between the two titular characters, some have characterized it as Stockholm Syndrome, but I think Disney managed to successfully navigate those waters: Belle volunteers to stay in the Beast’s castle as a substitute for her father, the Beast generally treats her well, and even lets her go when confronted with the fact that she is effectively his prisoner.
+When it comes to the relationship between the two titular characters, some have characterized it as Stockholm Syndrome, but I think Disney managed to successfully navigate those waters: Belle volunteers to stay in the Beast’s castle as a substitute for her father, the Beast generally treats her well, and even lets her go when confronted with the fact she is effectively his prisoner.
 Overall, it’s actually a pretty great film, so I’ll mainly be discussing its origins.

-And on this topic, the tale is very nearly as old as time: In folkloric categorization, Beauty and the Beast is known as ATU-425C.
+In folkloric categorization, Beauty and the Beast is known as ATU-425C.
 The first three letters merely mark the classification within the Aarne-Thompson-Uther system, the last one marks a variant type, and the number, one which applies to a large body of tales, refers to its actual motif, known as The Lost Husband.
-A well-known example, and perhaps my favorite, is East of the Sun and West of the Moon, ATU-425A; the main form of the tale.
-Kay Nielsen’s illustrations (see above) probably have a lot to do with this.
-Later in life, he worked for Walt and contributed to some of the more outstanding scenes of Fantasia.
-In any case, some estimates place the prototype of this tale in the Neolithic at roughly 4,000 years old.

-In particular, Jean Cocteau’s 1946 French film adaptation seems to have provided a strong kernel for the animation studio’s work.
-The idea of expanding the cast beyond the two main characters was done very much on the model of the Cocteau version, wherein Belle gained a boorish suitor similar to Gaston named Avenant, and the Château de la Bête included objects magically imbued with life.
-Cocteau was multitalented: a celebrated writer, designer, playwright, artist, and filmmaker.
-His black-and-white film’s excellence is still apparent today, particularly in its practical effects, and Disney’s Beast bears a more-than-passing resemblance to Jean Marais’ Bête.
+In particular, surrealist Jean Cocteau’s 1946 film adaptation seems to have provided a strong kernel for the animation studio’s work.
+Disney’s expansion of the cast beyond the two main characters was done very much on the model of the Cocteau version, wherein Belle (Josette Day) gained a boorish Gaston analogue, Avenant (Jean Marais), and the Château de la Bête included objects magically imbued with life.

-Sadly, I must end on a less positive note: there is an upcoming live-action version, which, from what I’ve seen is a nearly shot-for-shot redux of the animated film, and which is therefore completely unneeded artistically and motivated entirely by a quite different beast: mammon.
+Sadly, I must end on a less positive note: there is an upcoming live-action version, which, from what I’ve seen, is a nearly shot-for-shot redux of the animated film, and which is therefore completely unneeded artistically and motivated entirely by a quite different beast: mammon.

 Part 5: Putting “Pocahontas” to Rest